-The consolidated financial statements include the accounts of Digital Federal Credit Union and its subsidiaries, Financial Vision LLC, DCU Financial Services, LLC, DCU Realty, LLC, Dixital, and Exact Finance (the CUSOs), credit union service organizations that provide software development for the Credit Union, property and casualty insurance to Credit Union members, and brokerage services to Credit Union members.
+The consolidated financial statements include the accounts of Digital Federal Credit Union and its subsidiaries, Financial Vision LLC, DCU Financial Services LLC, DCU Realty LLC, Dixital LLC, and Exact Finance LLC (the CUSOs), credit union service organizations that provide software development for the Credit Union, property and casualty insurance to Credit Union members, brokerage services to Credit Union members, innovative research and development, and digital banking software.
 All significant intercompany accounts and transactions have been eliminated in consolidation.